 (Hamilton Hill International Kindergarten Essential Agreement, 2017)

 Portfolio content needs not be limited to written work.
 A variety of media can be represented to reflect different learning styles and experiences, including drawing, photos, voice recordings, videos and other media.
 In addition, Hamilton Hill International Kindergarten, we use the Seesaw app as digital portfolios to document what students are learning at school and share it with parents.

 Reporting on assessment is about communicating what students know, understand and can do.
-It describes the progress of the students’ learning, identifies areas for growth, and contributes to the efficacy of the programme.
-Assessment without feedback is merely judgment; feedback is the component of assessment that lets students reflect on and improve their work.
-Reporting is perhaps the most public aspect of Hamilton Hill International Kindergarten’s assessment policy, and as such needs careful consideration in order to provide clear information that is useful to students and parents.
+It describes the progress of the students’ learning, identifies areas for growth, and contributes to the efficacy of the program.
+Assessment without feedback is merely judgment; feedback is the component Reporting is perhaps the most public aspect of Hamilton Hill International Kindergarten’s assessment policy, and as such needs careful consideration in order to provide clear information that is useful to students and parents.
 Reporting may take many forms including conferences and written reports.